angrybuddy/LodeRunner/README.md

 - Challenging to add mobile controls
 - Rotate screen detection
-- Fix few levels which drive me mad since 1992 =)
+- Fix few levels, impossible or boring or both, which drive me mad since 1992 (ongoing)

 ### FIXES APPLIED

 ![bitcoin runner webgame](https://angrybud.com/wp-content/uploads/2020/04/loderunner_zx_screenshot-1536x1059.png)

 - collectable gold is now a bitcoin pixelwork
-- running man bears rasta colours
+- running guy wears rasta colours
 - other changes in colors and decor (ongoing)

 ### OTHER Version

-There is a newer version of the original author (remaker) yet we stick to this one as it contains less gear, less menus, but only a game's originals levels.
-However that newer version you find by the following url: <a target="_blank" href="https://github.com/SimonHung/LodeRunner_TotalRecall">Lode Runner - Total Recall (超級運動員 - 全面回憶)</a>
+There is a newer version of the original author (or remaker) yet we stick to this one as it contains less gear, less menus, but only a game's originals levels.
+However that newer version you find by the following url: <a href="https://github.com/SimonHung/LodeRunner_TotalRecall">Lode Runner - Total Recall (超級運動員 - 全面回憶)</a>

 ------------------------------------